ceejbot/skse-rust-template/README.md

 - I provide some string decoding in `bridge/strings.rs`. `cxx` assumes that any string data it's being given is a valid Rust string, and this will not be true for all Skyrim data.
 I've seen crashes from ISO-8859-9 codepage characters.
 So before passing names to Rust, decode into utf-8.
 My code can likely be improved.
 - Testing without the game running is possible if you do not pull in any functions that require the C++ side of the plugin.
 One trick is to implement live functions marked with `#[cfg(not(test))]` and then write a second test-specific version behind `#[cfg(test)]`.
 There are examples in `bridge/wrappers.rs`.
 Running `cargo test` runs the tests.
 - I pull some shenanigans so I can develop much of the Rust side of the plugin on my Mac laptop, where I have a very fast editor I like and can slouch with a cat on top of me while I work.
 You might not care about that.
 If you are Windows-only, you can rip those out.
 (See the logging initialization function for an example.)
+- The `CMakeLists.txt` file could probably be a lot better.
+I knew nothing about cmake when I started hitting it with a hammer to make it work.

 ## LICENSE